sv-kulikov/ASUS_Router_Monitoring/README.md

-# ASUS_Router_Monitoring
+# ASUS Router Monitoring
-Console utility to monitor ASUS DualWAN routers traffic and speed
+Console utility to monitor ASUS DualWAN routers traffic and speed.
+It also shows WAN and LAN ports statuses and speed.

 **Usage:**
 1. Make adjustments to your "ASUS_Router_Monitoring.xml_sample" (login(s). password(s), ip(s)).